MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-05.md

 Press the Play button to enter Game mode, then press-and-hold the right mouse button while moving your mouse to the left or right to rotate your gaze direction, and notice the following:

-* When you look away from the RoverExplorer object, the Chevron object will appear and point towards the RoverExplorer object
+* When you look away from the RoverExplorer object, the Indicator object will appear and point towards the RoverExplorer object

 ![mr-learning-base](images/mr-learning-base/base-05-section2-step1-4.png)